What is Heat Input (HI):

 No need of calculation of travel speed for calculating heat input in this method.
 We just need to put formula.

-You can use our heat input calculator for calculating heat input
+You can use our heat input calculator & above explained heat input formula for welding for calculating heat input

 Visit our other posts also